'Gulf Coast Needs Everybody's Prayers:' Life-Threatening Flooding Expected as Sally Makes Landfall

 Overnight Hurricane Sally grew to a powerful Category 2 storm with 105 mile-per-hour winds, making landfall near Gulf Shores, Alabama.
-The storm now threatens residents from Alabama to the Florida Panhandle with more than two feet of rain.
+The storm is now pummeling residents from Alabama to the Florida Panhandle with more than two feet of rain.

 Slow-moving Sally is expected to bring historic, life-threatening flash floods to parts of the Gulf Coast with heavy downpours of 10 to 30 inches of rain.